A Probabilistic Approach to Trajectory-Based Optimal Experimental Design: Discussion and Concluding Remarks

 The empirical study shows that the optimization procedure behaves similarly for various choices of the OED utility function: overall the optimizer quickly reduces the average value of the utility function, converging to the tail of the utility function distribution.
 This enables exploring the space near global optima.
 Reaching the global optimal value, however, is not guaranteed.

+A central practical finding of this work is the role of the optimal baseline in the REINFORCE-style stochastic gradient estimator.
+As shown empirically in \Cref{subsec:importance_of_baseline}, the baseline substantially reduces the variance of the stochastic gradient even with a batch size of one, at no additional cost, and is critical for the convergence of the optimizer at the modest sample sizes used in our experiments.
+Without a baseline, the optimizer fails to consistently reduce the expected utility, and any near-optimal trajectory recovered is largely incidental.
+We therefore recommend that the baseline always be used when applying the proposed framework, particularly in settings where utility evaluations are expensive and small sample sizes are unavoidable.

 While we provide insight on the choice between the proposed policies, and the policy order, these remain as user choices.
 Alternatively, one can identify the best model and order, for example, based on some model choice or information criterion.
 This, however, is outside the scope of this work and will be explored in the future.
 The proposed policies do not explicitly enforce path smoothness, but this can be indirectly encouraged through penalizing the utility function or by fitting smooth curves between nodes on a coarse mesh.
-Enforcing history-dependent constraints, such as no-visit constraints, is left for future work.
+Adding explicit design constraints is another useful direction.
+Here it helps to separate the value of a path from its cost.
+The value of a path is how informative it is, and this is already measured by the OED utility.
+The optimizer therefore favors more informative paths on its own.
+Value is thus part of the objective and is not a constraint.
+What remains to be constrained is the feasibility and the cost of a path.
+Several of these constraints are already built into the model.
+The directed graph keeps every step on a feasible move.
+Fixed or disallowed nodes are handled by the degenerate parameters of \Cref{subsubsec:degenerate_case}.
+Each step is a budget-one conditional Bernoulli that picks a single move, so the trajectory length $n$ already acts as a budget on the number of observations.